 Effects of Air Pollution on the Human Body:

+High Quality of environment is necessary.
 Pollutants present in indoor air may cause dust allergies, asthma, and other respiratory disorders.
 Prolonged exposure to indoor air pollution harms our lives.
 It leads to hampered productivity at work, and children's performance at school where they tend to feel lethargic after being exposed to polluted air for long which may lead to absenteeism, and a greater impact on education is perhaps observed.

 We also overlook the usage of very basic items and devices at home that contribute the most to polluting indoor air quality.
 Commonly used products such as inkjet printers and cleaning agents deteriorate ambient air quality with every use.
 The effects of which can reflect in our health after a certain period.

-Benefits of Using Air Purifiers:
+Benefits of Air Purifiers:

 Breathing fresh air reduces stress, anxiety, and other depressive disorders.
 Daily use of purifiers provides a long-term impact on human health.
 We notice greater profits and get accredited for our improved performance.